AdvaOren/JubaanTaskClient/README.md

 - **Create New Task**: Add new tasks using a form.
 - **Delete Task**: Remove tasks from the list.
 - **Search Functionality**: Search tasks by title or description.

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue to contribute to the project.

-## License

-This project is licensed under the MIT License.

----

-This README provides a clear guide for setting up and running the Task List application, focusing on serving the React frontend and ASP.NET Core backend from a single server.
-If you have any additional details or custom configurations, feel free to adjust the README accordingly.